 We also have a few that are also shared with the specular/glossiness workflow.
 They are the following.

-The general rule becomes: Set all your texture maps to non-color data except the base color.
+The general rule for color space on texture maps is therefore: Set all your texture maps to non-color data except the base color.

 If you want to create the encoding yourself in Blender you can use the gamma node and set it to a value of 2.2.
 It is not exactly the same as the srgb encoding but it is so close that you probably can’t see a difference.